nodemcu/nodemcu-firmware/docs/lua-modules/gossip.md

 ```
 !!! note

-The revision can only be set before gossip starts.
+The revision file value will only be read when gossip starts and it will be incremented by one.
 ```

 ## getNetworkState()